p2pu/InventFest/STEAM Tent/STEAM-Module-01-Intro.markdown

-# Synth Module Week 1: BYO Instrument
+# Synth Module Week 1: Tinkering with Logic
-If you are here, you likely have tinkered with the [Synth Kit](http://littlebits.cc/kits/synth-kit) before.
-We'll be using bits from the Synth Kit throughout this tent, so you may want to snag those online or [swing by Radioshack](http://www.radioshack.com/littlebits?utm_source=google&utm_medium=ppc&utm_campaign=RSO_SRC_EN_NCA_TM_E_Manufacturer&CID=ip:SEM:RSO:Google:radio-shack_little_bits&gclid=COuhiJCTwcICFajm7AodCVYApQ&gclsrc=aw.ds).

-To get us started, we’ll be playing with a song you already love.
-What's a tune you played over and over as a teenager??
-Tom Petty, the Eagles or Pat Benetar are *not* embarrassing.
-Do a Google search for the track online.
-Choose particular sound in the song--we’re going to make an instrument for it.
+Welcome eduatorly folks.
+If you are here, you likely work with younger Bit'sters in classrooms, libraries and makerspaces.
+These modules will help you plan face-to-face STEAM activities, get support from the littleBits team, and connect to other educators over the interwebs.
+It's gonna be stellar.

+For your first weekly make, we'll be playing with gates and making things go.
+You'll likely need bits from the [Logic Expansion Pack](http://littlebits.cc/expansion-packs/logic) and you may want to scope out the [Space Kit](http://littlebits.cc/kits/space-kit) as well.

+As educators ourselves, we believe in tinkering and remixing as core learning methods, and we're going to model those with you.
+To wit, we'll be copying complex circuits other people make, and then hacking them to meet our needs.

 ## Design Constraints
 1. Instrument must reflect a unique sound from a song of your youth.